lpic2book/src/docs/lpic2.200.1.md

 ##  w

-ws The `w` command displays information about the users currently logged on to the machine, their processes and the same statistics as provided by the `uptime` command.
+The `w` command displays information about the users currently logged on to the machine, their processes and the same statistics as provided by the `uptime` command.